Descriptions & Plan

 The Lomako-Yokokala Faunal Reserve in the Democratic Republic of Congo, which is home to about 1,000 bonobos.
 Here, AWF worked with the Congolese Wildlife Authority and community to establish a faunal reserve and a scientific research center.

 Niokolo-Koba National Park, where a specific population of western chimpanzee, that uses both woodland and savanna habitats, resides.
 AWF provided training to the park authority using the CyberTracker ecological monitoring tool.

-The Dja Biosphere Reserve in northern Cameroon where populations of both the central chimpanzee and western lowland gorilla are found.
+The Dja Biosphere Reserve in southern Cameroon where populations of both the central chimpanzee and western lowland gorilla are found.
 AWF conducted preliminary scoping in the Cameroonian-Congolese forests and is also providing training to park authority, as we did in Niokolo-Koba.